actionitdev/pipeline/README.md

 ## How to Run Docker Services

-### Extra Essential Files
+### Extra Files for Docker Services to Run
 1. `.env` file

-    `.env` file is necessary for mysql database service to run.
+    `.env` file is mandatory for mysql database service to run.
 Please add the following credentials variables in `.env` file.
+Then, put `.env` file in the root directory of this project.

         - `mysql_db` (database name)

         - `mysql_user` (username)

         - `mysql_pw` (user password)

         - `mysql_root_pw` (root password)

     Example `.env` file: